 Speech language impairment refers to a communication disorder and is one of the 13 categories of disability under IDEA.
 These impairments may affect both receptive and expressive language and is one of the more common disabilities in younger children.

 According to information from the U.S. National Library of Medicine, “Children vary in their development of speech and language skills.
 Health care professionals have lists of milestones for what’s normal.
 These milestones help figure out whether a child is on track or if he or she may need extra help.
 For example, a child usually has one or two words like “Hi,” “dog,” “Dada,” or “Mama” by her first birthday.”
 The National Institute on Deafness and Other Communication Disorders has an excellent list of communicative milestones.

 If you have concerns about your child’s speech and language development, consult your healthcare provider.
 It’s important to remember that early identification and speech therapy services are effective tools in addressing these issues.
 Contact your local school district to request a free evaluation under the child find obligation under IDEA.

 There are many kinds of speech and language disorders that can affect children.
-In this fact sheet, we’ll talk about four major areas in which these impairments occur.
-These are the areas of:
+Four major areas in which these impairments occur include: